-Note 2: The messages in step1 and step3 carrying the temporary and permanent disable commands are protected using the same means of protection applicable to other commands (e.g., write), and so is the verification that the disable commands are coming from a legitimate party.
+NOTE 3: The messages in step1 and step3 carrying the temporary and permanent disable commands are protected using the same means of protection applicable to other commands (e.g., write), and so is the verification that the disable commands are coming from a legitimate party.

-Editor’s Note: How inventory/authentication is performed before the permanent disable command is FFS.

 In Step 5, The AIoT device processes the received command.
 If the AIoT is requested to enable its RF transmission capability, the AIoT device recovers from the temporary disabled state and discards the stored counter T1.
 Otherwise, if the AIoT device is requested to perform a permanent disable command, it retrieves the second counter from the message, then checks whether the following conditions are met:

 - The RF transmission capability is temporarily disabled.